 Windowing in SQL

 In batch processing, a SQL query that summarizes a table might require the server to read through every row in the table before returning a result.
-How is a streaming pipeline able to summarize a series of events that can continue forever?
+How’s a streaming pipeline able to summarize a series of events that can continue forever?
 The answer is windowing.
 Windows create subsets of your streams with a start time and end time.
 A pipeline can then count or sum the windowed data and output the final totals for each time period.

 These windows can be created based on either event time (when the event originally occurred) or processing time (when the pipeline reads the event).
 Event time is usually preferable.
 See the time in pipelines section of the pipelines documentation to understand why.
 To use event time, a watermark must be set on the input stream.
 See watermarks section of the streams documentation for more information.